Machine Questions and Resources

 What kind of maintenance does the track conditioner require?

 The answer depends quite a bit on weather conditions, amount of usage and type of track material.
 Larcom & Mitchell track conditioners are made from the highest quality steel and parts available.
 Our heavy duty specs mean our machines are built to last for many years of constant use.
-However, we recommend you periodically check and tighten any loose nuts, check the teeth for excessive wear, confirm all teeth are set at the proper depth, make sure all Whoa Stops are set correctly, inspect the hydraulic lines for leakage.
+However, we recommend you periodically check and tighten any loose nuts, check the teeth for excessive wear, confirm all teeth are set at the proper depth, make sure all Whoa Stops are set correctly, and inspect the hydraulic lines for leakage.
 Also, it is imperative that you grease the wheel bearings (1 point) and bearing plates (3 points) about every 8-10 hours of use.
 We sell all the replacement parts and supplies you will ever need.

 How do I adjust the level bar?